 You’re gonna debug a lot, but most places don’t teach you how (at least explicitly), so here are 10 tips for doing so.

 Finding a coding mentor is hard, but valuable.
 If you pay, like if you go to a bootcamp like I did, they come with it, and some paid Codecademy options can give you access to mentors, but there are other ways too and it doesn’t hurt to have more.
 Read this.

 You’re going to need a text editor.
 There are lots of options (see here), and there are pros and cons (e.g. read this for two top options versus one-another).
 Atom and Sublime Text are both popular, check them out here.
 Visual Studio seems most popular with devs in 2019, follow this video walkthrough to set it up.
 Try a few of them, see what you like more, but if you just want a recommendation, I’d say use Visual Studio.

 Real-time collaboration tools for developers are super handy, here’s a list.
 You might need these later.
 I like Glitch.
 Repl is also great, and as a bonus it was built by one of Codecademy’s engineers so it’ll be familiar to you.
 You can also use tools like Repl or Codepen to fiddle with and share smaller snippets of code or projects.

-Please reply to this thread with your own resources, advice, and feedback!
+These forums are filled with advice and content - go explore or start your own threads on how and what to learn.
 We made this post a wiki so it can be updated and maintained by the community, we’re just starting them off.
 See our other guides here.